fusionengine-org/fusion/README.md

 - PySDL2 is used for rendering and windowing
 - PySDL2-DLL is used by PySDL2 for SDL2 binaries
-- PyMunk is used for fysics simulation
+- PyMunk is used for physics simulation
-- TKinter for UI
+- Custom build in UI for UI
 - Setuptools for PyPi package
 - Json for storing data